kyleconroy/ssf/README.md

 * A unit such as a `byte` or `meter` with or without a prefix
 * An arbitrary string such as `pages` that is used for an informational label

+# Tracing (optional)

+Tracing information is optionally stored in the `trace` key.
+It contains an object with required `id` and an optional `parent_id`.

-# Trace ID (optional)
+## Trace ID

-The field `trace_id` may be present and contain an integer as part of a tracing system to uniquely identify the sample as part of a trace.
+The field `id` may be present and contain an integer as part of a tracing system to uniquely identify the sample as part of a trace.

-# Parent Trace ID (optional)
+## Parent Trace ID (optional)

-The field `parent_trace_id` may be present and contain an integer as part of a tracing system to make this sample the child of another sample.
+The field `parent_id` may be present and contain an integer as part of a tracing system to make this sample the child of another sample.

 # Examples